 Music Minor: Students wishing to minor in music are required to audition prior to acceptance into the program.
 They will perform a selection of their choice commensurate with their ability, background, and interests, which should demonstrate their potential and readiness to enter the program.
 Sight reading may be included.
 There are a total of eight music minors offered.
 All music minors will take 21 credits to fulfill the minor requirement.
 Each will include the following except the Music Business Minor.
-General Minor Requirements for all Music minors: (12 Credits) MUS 108 Literature and Materials of Music I 5, MUS 121 Ear Training 1, Applied Lessons 4, Conducted Music Organization (2 semesters required) 2

-Music Minor: General Minor Requirements for all minors: (12 Credits) Additional requirements: 9 credits Music Electives; however, Literature and Materials II and MUS 122 ET II is suggested
+General Minor Requirements for all Music minors: (12 Credits) MUS 108 Literature and Materials of Music I 5, MUS 121 Ear Training 1, Applied Lessons 4, Conducted Music Organization (2 semesters required) 2.
+Additional requirements: 9 credits Music Electives; however, Literature and Materials II and MUS 122 ET II is suggested

-Minor in Music in Worship: General Minor Requirements for all Music minors: (12 Credits); Additional requirements: MUS 236 Songwriting or MUS 328 Basic Arranging 2, MUS 329 Theory and Harmony of Contemporary Worship Music 3, MUS 331 Fundamentals of Conducting 2, MUS 415 Music and Worship 2.
+Minor in Music in Worship: General Minor Requirements for all Music minors: (12 Credits); Additional requirements: MUS 236 Songwriting or MUS 328 Basic Arranging 2, MUS 329 Theory and Harmony of Contemporary Worship Music 3, MUS 331 Fundamentals of Conducting 2, MUS 415 Music and Worship 2